nestorrente/erdiagram/docs/Database_model.md

 Properties defined using the unique modifier will be modeled by adding a `UNIQUE` constraint to that column.

-#### Auto-incremental modifier

-Properties defined using the auto-incremental modifier will be modeled as `AUTO_INCREMENTAL` columns.

-_Note: as some database engines don't support the `AUTO_INCREMENTAL` modifier, ERDiagram will try to emulate the same behavior using a combination of a `SEQUENCE` and a `DEFAULT` value in the database engines that support those features._

 ### Entity identifier property

-The identifier property of the entity will be modeled as a `NOT_NULL` and `AUTO_INCREMENTAL` column.
+The identifier property of the entity will be modeled as a `NOT_NULL` column.
 Moreover, it will be also defined as the `PRIMARY KEY` (a.k.a. `IDENTIFIER`) of the table.

 ## Relationships